Sakura and Snow

 * * * * *

-It was easy to understand, though, why Sorata had done what he did--the real reason, beyond the monk's at best semi-serious answer.
-All of them had needed it, including Arashi herself.
+It was easy to understand, though, why Sorata had done what he did--the real reason, beyond his at best semi-serious answer.
+They had all needed it, including Arashi herself.
 The distraction that Sorata offered, the release from tension through laughter or through turning their irritations upon himself, was the monk's gift to each and every one of them.
 The Seals would have fallen apart long ago without it.

 As he turned and began walking along the shoveled-out path to the front gate, Subaru blinked in the sunlight.
-The thought occurred to him then that it was over and the difficult explanations were done.
+The thought occurred to him then that it was over--the difficult explanations were done.
 Seiichirou was at his tutoring job and wouldn't be back before nightfall, and there was no telling when Karen would drop by next.
 And Yuzuriha...he wasn't even sure where she was.
-The teenager was often away from the house these days: scouting with Inuki, she said.
-He couldn't help worrying about her, even so...but he didn't have to wait for any of the others, because Sorata, Arashi, and Kamui could tell them everything they needed to know.
-He had met his obligations at last, and the immediate future was swept clear in front of him.
+She was often away from the house these days: scouting with Inuki, she said.
+He couldn't help worrying about her, even so--but he didn't have to wait, because Sorata, Arashi, and Kamui could tell the others everything they needed to know.
+He had met his obligations, he realized, and the immediate future was swept clear in front of him.

 For a moment, at least, he had found a way to live.

-<That choice...it wasn't what I'd thought at all.
-To choose one side or another...thinking of it in that way, as something forced upon me from outside, it was a decision without any meaning.
-I knew that I had to answer it, but I couldn't feel the "why" of it inside.
-But in the end, the choice that I made was to love--and to accept that I loved.
-My longing to feel that connection...my desire...my one wish....>
+The choice...it wasn't what I'd thought at all.
+To choose one side or another--thinking of it like that, as something forced upon me from outside, it was a decision without any meaning.
+But in the end, the choice that I made was so very simple: to love, and to accept that I loved.

 Snowflakes lay across the path in thin, glittering veils, having been strewn there earlier by the wind.
 They crunched beneath his sneakers as he walked.

-<Seishirou-san, if humanity is wiped out, then you'll die also.
+Seishirou-san, if humanity is wiped out, then you'll die too.
 And you'll never know...you'll never even find what it is that you've been looking for.
-You may not even realize what it is.>

-<So therefore, in loving you, I have to stand against you.
-By making me capable of loving once again-->
+So therefore, in loving you, I have to stand against you.
+By making me capable of loving again--

 Subaru found that he'd paused, gazing at the little drifts of snow that flanked the gateway.
 Now he shook himself and pushed at the old gate, struggling a little with its finicky latch.
-Despite the clumsiness of his gloved fingers, he finally got it open, and stepped out onto the sidewalk, pulling the gate closed again and latching it firmly behind himself.
-Turning, he looked down the length of the narrow street.
-It was empty of cars and pedestrians, and all that he could see were those pale walls that lined it--walls which in this old neighborhood stood in varying states of repair, but each one topped identically with snow.
-Above those walls rose the second stories and roofs of houses, and then beyond that just the pure, translucent blue of winter sky.
+Despite the clumsiness of his gloved fingers, he finally got it open and stepped out onto the sidewalk.
+He latched the gate once more behind himself, then looked down the length of the narrow, empty street.
+Above the walls that lined it rose the second stories and roofs of houses, and beyond that just the pure, translucent blue of winter sky.

-Subaru smiled again, lifting his face to the sun's faint warmth and closing his eyes.
+Subaru smiled once more, lifting his face to the sun's faint warmth.

-Turning from the gate, he stepped along the sidewalk, and as he did he spread his arms in a wide, impulsive sweep, as though he could embrace the sky and snow and all those silent houses.
+Turning from the gate, he stepped out along the sidewalk, and as he did he spread his arms in a wide, impulsive sweep, as though to embrace the sky and snow and all those silent houses.
 He felt the pull of the duffel bag as it swung at the end of his arm, felt that soaring leap of joy within his soul--

 * * * * *

-The wind had risen again, and those rolling clouds of dust that had billowed up in the temple yard were subsiding more quickly.
-They flattened and thinned themselves out until a tumbled skeleton of beams and pillars and the rubble of walls gradually appeared.
-First there were only dark, jagged outlines, dimly visible through the parting haze; then the V-shaped line of the split roof beam emerged, jutting toward the sky; and finally, as the dust settled, leaving only a scattering of motes hanging in the air, haphazard mounds of broken wood and stone became visible where so recently the ancient shrine had stood.
-Despite the noise that the building had made in falling, the streets were empty of people.
+The wind had risen again, and the rolling clouds of dust in the shrine's yard were subsiding more quickly.
+They flattened and thinned themselves out until a tumbled skeleton of beams and pillars and the rubble of walls gradually began to appear.
+Despite the noise that the building had made in falling, the streets remained empty of people.
 The city, it seemed, was holding its breath.
 None of the neighbors had left their homes to look upon the little disaster.

 No one had come by to assess the damage, or to mourn.

-On the peak of a nearby roof, though, a man was standing, balancing with perfect ease.
-His arms were folded casually across his chest.
-The wind flared out the hem of his black coat around himself and stirred waves of dark hair across his forehead; light glinted off the sunglasses that dangled carelessly from one hand.
-There was a subtle hint of a smile upon his face he gazed down at the newly created ruin--as he looked into the vanishing clouds of dust, seeing neither the swirling dance of particles nor what they hid but instead the momentary vision of a faraway place...
+On the peak of a nearby roof, though, a man was standing, balancing with perfect ease, his arms folded casually across his chest.
+The wind flared the hem of his black coat around himself and stirred waves of dark hair across his forehead; light glinted off the sunglasses that dangled carelessly from one hand.
+There was a subtle hint of a smile on his face he gazed at the newly created ruin--as he looked into the vanishing clouds of dust, seeing neither the swirling motes nor what they hid but instead the momentary vision of a faraway place...

 ...of a faraway person....

-As those clouds dissipated, Seishirou watched the image shimmering at their heart fade away into nothing.
-He unloosed the last threads of his farsight and let them fall as well.
-He closed his eyes and considered the possible implications of what he had just seen, analyzing their significance.
+As those clouds dissipated, Seishirou watched the image at their heart fade into nothing.
+He unloosed the last threads of his farsight and let them fall.
+Closing his eyes, he considered the possible implications of what he had just seen, analyzing their significance.

 Subaru had seemed inordinately happy.
 He wondered what it meant.

-A distant noise of sirens was growing closer; one of the local people must have mustered the will to call an emergency team.
+Distant sirens were growing closer; one of the local people must have mustered the will to call an emergency team.
 Seishirou's eyes snapped open, and he slipped his sunglasses back on.
 Turning, he sprang easily across the gap that separated him from the next house over, sweeping an illusion of blue sky around himself.
 It didn't really matter whether he was seen or not--there was nothing that any of these people could do to him--but he had a certain standard to uphold.

-He touched for a moment on the neighboring rooftop, and then leaped again.
+He touched for a moment on the neighboring rooftop, then leaped again.

-Seeing Subaru step out from the gate like that, watching the brief flash of a smile which had belonged to an earlier time and place, to another person...it had been a trifle unexpected.
+Seeing Subaru like that, the brief flash of a smile that had belonged to an earlier time and place, to another person--it had been a trifle unexpected.
 Still, there was probably no reason for concern.
-In fact, mabye he should find it reassuring that the Sumeragi was returning with such happiness.
-Apparently Subaru's desire to move in with him was genuine, as peculiar as it seemed....
+In fact, mabye he should find it reassuring that Subaru was returning with such happiness.
+Apparently Subaru's desire to move in with him was genuine, as peculiar as it seemed.

 Seishirou landed on the roof of a corner store, several houses away from where he'd been.
-Amused, he thought about their improbable circumstances--about what it would be like to have a live-in situation with the other onmyouji, to have him always around, day and night...it would be an interesting challenge, Seishirou thought, and he grinned coolly.
+Amused, he thought about their improbable circumstances--about what it would be like to have a live-in situation with the other onmyouji, to have him always around, day and night.
+It would be an interesting challenge, he was sure.

-He was going to find a cafe where he could have a cigarette and a cup of coffee, and perhaps a nice pastry too.
+But before taking up that challenge, he was going to find a cafe where he could have a cigarette and a cup of coffee, and perhaps a nice pastry too.
 Or maybe a doughnut.
-He'd pick up a paper as well, and read it at his leisure.
-There was no particular hurry; he'd prefer to get home after Subaru had finished unpacking.
+He'd pick up a paper as well and read it at his leisure.
+There was no particular hurry; in fact, he'd prefer to get home after Subaru had finished unpacking.

 Having decided that, the rest of the afternoon promised to unfold in an agreeable way.